JSC-TBC-Bank/swift-style-guide/README.md

 ## Type Inference

-Swift's type inference allows the compiler to deduce the type of a variable or expression automatically, making code more concise and readable.
-However, over-reliance on type inference can lead to ambiguous code, reducing readability and maintainability.
-Additionally, certain practices can affect compiler performance.
-The following guidelines illustrate best practices and common pitfalls with examples.
+Swift's type inference lets the compiler automatically determine the type of a variable or expression, which helps make the code more concise and easier to read.
+However, relying too much on type inference can cause code to become unclear and harder to maintain.
+It can also greatly affect the compiler's performance.

 ### Variable Declaration

-Using type inference can make variable declarations more concise, but it's important to ensure the type remains clear and to consider compiler performance.
+Use type inference for concise variable declarations, but ensure the type remains clear and consider compiler performance.

 **Recommended ✅**